Circumvent Debian Bootstrap

 How to Create a bootstrap_package

-Changing the setup in KIWI NG to use a bootstrap_package
+Changing the setup in KIWI NG to use a bootstrap_package rather

-are more than one way to do this.
+is more than one way to do this.
 The following procedure is just one

 example and requires some background knowledge about the Open Build Service

-OBS and its KIWI NG integration.
+(OBS) and its KIWI NG integration.

-Create an OBS project and repository setup that matches your image target
+Create an OBS project and repository setup that matches your image target.

-Create an image build package
+Create an image build package.

 osc mkpac bootstrap-root